How Do I Look After Myself and Support Others During COVID-19?

 Who is eligible to access our external provider program?

-All SJA staff members and volunteers are eligible to access our EP program along with their eligible family.
+All St John WA staff members and volunteers are eligible to access our EP program along with their eligible family.
 Eligible family members are defined as anybody living under the same roof as the staff member or volunteer.

 How many sessions with an external provider am I entitled to?

-Eligible staff members, volunteers and their family members are entitled to 6 sessions with an external provider per rolling year.
+Staff members, volunteers and their family members are entitled to 6 sessions with an external provider per year.
+These sessions renew on the anniversary date of the first session visit.

 Can I access an external provider directly?